LucasRejanio/LucasRejanio/README.md

 -->
 ### About me

-Graduated in Systems Analysis and Development with a focus on Site Reliability Engineering.
-I seek professional challenges in the technology market, aiming to carry out actions that bring positive impacts, improvements and innovations.
-I'm excited about automations, DevOps culture and the use of the SRE concept in corporate environments.
+Graduated in Systems Analysis and Development with a focus on platform engineering.
+I seek professional challenges in the technology market, aiming to carry out actions that bring positive impacts through improvements, innovations and empowerment to product teams.
+I am enthusiastic about DevOps culture, application of SRE concepts in corporate environments and automation of processes and routine tasks.

 <!-- - Currently Site Reliability Engineer and DevOps working at Enjoei -->